 As a public sector employer, we encourage the FASB to consider the public policy and social impact of their decision.
-An unfavorable ruling will place small- and mid-sized plans at a competitive disadvantage to large plans.
-It will also lower the retirement investment returns of thousands of workers serving small towns, counties and other public sector entities throughout America.
+An unfavorable ruling will place small and mid-sized plans at a competitive disadvantage to large plans.
+It will also lower the retirement investment returns of thousands of workers serving small towns throughout America.

-We urge you to allow stable value funds to continue meeting the retirement needs of our employees.
+We urge you to allow stable value funds to continue meeting the retirement needs of our employees,

-Sincerely,
+Sincerely.